tensorflow/tensorflow/tensorflow/g3doc/hardware/adding_support/index.md

 * `/tensorflow/core/util/device_name_utils.cc` - Add parsing support for the SPU name
 * `/tensorflow/python/framework/device.py` - Python bindings to SPU name

-The [minimal changes](fack_device.md) to these files will create a fake device that runs on the CPU just as would a normal CPU TensorFlow device specification, but allows a separation of code so that we can begin replacing the underlying elements of for the computation and make it run on our hardware.
+The [minimal changes](fake_device.md) to these files will create a fake device that runs on the CPU just as would a normal CPU TensorFlow device specification, but allows a separation of code so that we can begin replacing the underlying elements of TensorFlow for the computation and make it run on our hardware.

 ## Creating a Fake GPU-style Device